-Unlike patents, copyrights automatically arise once original work has been produced.
+Unlike patents, copyrights automatically arise once an original work has been produced.
 Copyrights are valid for the entire lifetime of the creator of the work(s) and 50 years after the creator’s death.

 Copyrighted materials are works of literature, music, drama or other artistic works.
-For example an original painting will be considered copyrighted.
+For example, an original painting will be considered copyrighted.

 A copyright gives you the exclusive right to produce, reproduce, publish or perform an original literary, artistic, dramatic or musical work.
 The person who created the work is usually the copyright owner.
 Of course, exceptions to copyright ownership exist, such as if a work has been created for an employer for whom the employee works.
 Then, unless an agreement is in place saying otherwise, the work will usually belong to the employer.

 It’s a very good idea to register copyrighted work to ensure another person doesn’t claim credit, as it may be hard to prove that the original creator produced the work.